PsyTeachR/ug1-practical/docs/16-project.md

 ### Step 11: visualisation

-You now need to create a bar chart with error bars, a violin-boxplot and a grouped density plot for both the full dataset and your team dataset.
+You now need to create a bar chart with error bars and a violin-boxplot for both the full dataset and your team dataset.
 You've done all of these before, just find a previous example code and change the variables and axis labels.

-It's up to you how your present these in presentation.
-You might want to put all of the team graphs on one slide and then all of the overall dataset graphs on another.
-Or you might decide that it is better to put the same type of graphs on the same slide, to help comparisons.
-We want you to think about what will communicate the data best, so it's up to you.

 `